 An actress from South Korea who was kidnapped by the North in the 1970s and forced to make films has died at the age of 92.

-Choi Eun-hee and her ex-husband, director Shin Sang-ok, were both abducted under the orders from then-leader Kim Jong-il in the late 1970s.
+Choi Eun-hee and her ex-husband, director Shin Sang-ok, were both abducted in the late 1970s on the orders from then-leader Kim Jong-il.

 The pair were forced to make films for the state but escaped after eight years, later returning to South Korea.